-Number 1 – Konftel C50800 Hybrid Video Conferencing Bundle
+Number 1 – Konftel C20800 Hybrid Video Conferencing Bundle

-When the Prime Minister was recovering from Coronavirus, pictures were released of him holding virtual cabinet meetings via video call.
-The solution of choice was the Konftel C50800 and we at Handset Solutions agree this is indeed an excellent choice.
+When the Prime Minister was recovering from Coronavirus, we saw pictures of him holding virtual cabinet meetings via video call.
+The choice of Downing Street was the Konftel C50800 and we at Handset Solutions agree this is an excellent choice.
 We are long time fans of Konftel products and the C50800, their top specification hybrid conference solution doesn’t disappoint.

 The Konftel video range is what we would consider hybrid.
 This means you can select from a range of cameras and audio conference units.
 This allows the user to choose the perfect solution to suit the requirements of your room.
 These are available to purchase separately or as a number of bundles.
 The Konftel C50800 is the top of the range bundle featuring the Konftel Cam 50 Camera and the Konftel 800 conference phone.
+The Konftel C20800 simply replaces the Konftel Cam 50 with the Konftel Cam 20.
 The bundles all also include a Konftel OCC Hub, which connects the component parts to the laptop and to your display.

 The C50800 may well be overkill for smaller meeting rooms.
 In fact, due to the fact that the Konftel 800 conference phones can be daisy-chained, they also make an excellent board room solution.
 The 4K Konftel Cam 50 has a 72.5 field of view which means participants can keep socially distant whilst remaining in picture.
 With impressive pitch, tilt and zoom capabilities, along with numerous tracking and preset options the user retains complete control of how you frame your meeting.